 Founded back in 1927, Hugo Boss has since gone on the become one of Germany’s most influential brands for men of a more refined persuasion.
 Their collections are based around that effortless, tailored look that leans towards the smarter end of casual.
-Their cargo shorts are no different, with an onus on dressing up for an occasion, rather than dressing down.
+Their cargo shorts for men are no different, with an onus on dressing up for an occasion, rather than dressing down.

 Los Angeles brand Everlane produces their collections using only the best materials on the market, whilst ensuring their garments are made to the highest ethical standards.
-Their attention to detail in and business model is reflected in their outstanding collection, which includes a stellar range of both smart and casual cargo shorts fit for any occasion.
+Their attention to detail and business model is reflected in their outstanding collection, which includes a stellar range of both smart and casual cargo shorts for men, fit for any occasion.

 Deus Ex Machina

 L.L Bean is a stalwart of America’s smart casual sector that has been around for over 100 years.
 They’re known for sticking to the basics and what they do well for an affordable price.
-Their smart and simple cargo shorts are well designed and ideal for a fishing trip or a country getaway where you don’t want to come across all flashy.
+Their smart and simple cargo shorts for men are well designed and ideal for a fishing trip or a country getaway where you don’t want to come across all flashy.

 Abercrombie & Ftich

 Abercrombie and Fitch can proudly lay claim to outfitting innovators, explorers and entrepreneurs, such has been their influence over the years.
 These days they are better known for their classic American designs in the mid-price bracket.
-From jackets and jeans to those famous polo tees and long cargo shorts, their collections might not stray too far away from the basics, but what they do, they do well.
+From jackets and jeans to those famous polo tees and long cargo shorts for men, their collections might not stray too far away from the basics, but what they do, they do well.

-Carhartt is probably one of the first brands you think of when it comes to cargo shorts, in large part thanks to the Detroit brands links to workwear.
+Carhartt is probably one of the first brands you think of when it comes to cargo shorts for men, in large part thanks to the Detroit brands links to workwear.
 At a time when nineties trends are back with force, Carhartt is as popular as ever.
 The great thing is that Carhartt produces proper work standard cargo shorts that are built to last and still manage to look good with half of your wardrobe.

 Columbia might sit behind some of the bigger names when it comes to outdoor gear, which is criminal considering how long they have been in the game.
 They specialise in clothing made for and made by, adventurers and explorers.
-They also specialise in active cargo shorts that are perfect for travellers and hikers who love to get out and sample nature during weekends.
+They also specialise in active cargo shorts for men that are perfect for travellers and hikers who love to get out and sample nature during weekends.

 American Eagle is a US e-tailer that specialises in quality, affordable clothing.
 They deal in everything from activewear and loungewear to jackets and shoes.
-They also have a killer range of classic cargo shorts that come with that ready-made rugged, worn finish for those who like to stay looking rough and ready.
+They also have a killer range of classic cargo shorts for men that come with that ready-made rugged, worn finish for those who like to stay looking rough and ready.